Desperation grows among Palestinians trapped with little aid as Israel battles Hamas in Gaza

 HUMANITARIAN CRISIS WORSENS

+“There are 8,000 people in this shelter, and any vegetables disappear before I see them because people seize everything so fast,” said Mazen Junaid, a father of six from northern Gaza.

-Deir al-Balah is trapped between ground fighting in northern Gaza and in Khan Younis to the south, but has continued to come under bombardment.
+Deir al-Balah is trapped between ground fighting in northern Gaza and in Khan Younis to the south, and it has continued to come under bombardment.
 Another 115 bodies arrived at the town’s Al-Aqsa Martyrs Hospital over the past 24 hours, the international aid group Doctors Without Borders said.

 “The hospital is full, the morgue is full,” the group said on X, formerly known as Twitter.